 Who is eligible for this loan type?

-Currently there are several online and alternative lenders offering fixed-term business loans, including those on the page above.
+Currently there are several online and alternative lenders offering fixed term business loans, which you can compare here.
 The fixed term can be between three months and five years.
 Traditional banks often have a large portfolio of business loan products for larger amounts, although lending criteria might not be as flexible as their online counterparts.

 Yes.
-However, while an unsecured fixed-term loan requires no assets, lending criteria and loan terms are less flexible.
-These are usually ideal for small business loans with shorter repayment periods.
+However, while an unsecured fixed term loan requires no assets, lending criteria and loan terms are less flexible.
+These are usually better suited for small business loans with shorter repayment periods.